rust-lang/cargo/src/doc/src/guide/why-cargo-exists.md

 and keeping them up to date would be hard and error-prone if done by hand.

-Rather than work only with crates and `rustc`, we can avoid the difficulties involved with performing the above tasks by introducing a higher-level ["*package*"][def-package] abstraction and by using a [*package manager*][def-package-manager].
+Rather than work only with crates and `rustc`, you can avoid the difficulties involved with performing the above tasks by introducing a higher-level ["*package*"][def-package] abstraction and by using a [*package manager*][def-package-manager].